Our Curriculum Statement of intent

-- Alongside the individual interventions our school curriculum follows the majority of subjects of the National Curriculum and is taught to all pupils: At KS2 and 3 this includes: English, Mathematics, Science, IT, PSHE, Humanities, Art and Design, Drama, Physical Education and COPE (Certificate of Personal Effectiveness)
+- Alongside the individual interventions our school curriculum follows the majority of subjects of the National Curriculum and is taught to all pupils: At KS2 and 3 this includes: English, Mathematics, Science, Computing, PSHE, Humanities, Art and Design, Creative Media, Drama, Physical Education and COPE (Certificate of Personal Effectiveness)

-- At Key Stage 4 pupils the curriculum is designed to enable all pupils to access accredited courses as well as exploring vocational options.
+- At Key Stage 4 pupils the curriculum is designed to enable all pupils to access accredited courses GCSEs, BTECs and Functional Skills as well as exploring vocational options through industry recognized qualifications.

-- The core curriculum includes GCSE or Function Skills in English, mathematics, Science, ICT and Physical Education as well as accredited courses in PSHE and ASDAN –COPE.
+- The core curriculum includes GCSE or Function Skills in English, mathematics, Science, Computing and Physical Education as well as accredited courses in PSHE and ASDAN –COPE.

-- Pupils also have access to GCSE options either -Arts Award, Digital Media, Business Studies or DT.
+- Pupils also have access to GCSE options either –Art, Digital/Creative Media, Business Studies or DT.